-Larry Crane is the editor and founder of Tape Op Magazine, owner of Portland’s Jackpot!
+Larry, a well-respected engineer/producer/mixer, is also the editor and founder of Tape Op Magazine (since 1996), owner of Portland’s Jackpot!
 Recording Studio, a freelance engineer, and archivist for the Estate of Elliott Smith.
 Since 1997 he’s owned and run Jackpot!
-Recording Studio, Inc., a busy studio in Portland, Oregon, where he’s worked with artists like Sleater-Kinney, Jenny Lewis, M. Ward, Go-Betweens, Jason Lytle, She & Him, Elliott Smith, Stephen Malkmus, Quasi, Richmond Fontaine and more.
+Recording Studio, where he’s worked with artists like Sleater-Kinney, Jolie Holland, Jenny Lewis, M. Ward, Go-Betweens, Jason Lytle, She & Him, Elliott Smith, Stephen Malkmus, Quasi, Richmond Fontaine and more.
 He’s spoken on and moderated panels about recording for TapeOpCon, SXSW, NXNW, NARAS and CMJ.
 He has worked in the past as a record label owner, radio station music director, DJ, record distributor employee, freelance music journalist, band manager and bass player.

 Check out his Spotify Playlist here.
 Larry is currently offering some special rates on mixing, and his rates are far lower than you might expect, so please drop a line.